 As we grow our own company, we pay special attention to business monitoring for identifying revenue-critical issues – the clear-cut cases of ROI.
 And we’ve found that there is nothing more important than monitoring your actual revenue streams.
 Because that’s the single most important KPI for your business, isn’t it?

-How can I monitor my payments transitions?
+How can I monitor my transactions?

 Whether you use Due, Stipe, Paypal, Bluesnap, Square, or something else, payment providers expose an API to grab your transactions.

 To monitor these streams, you can simply feed this log into Anodot daily, hourly or even as a live stream (based on the frequency of your transactions).

 Anodot will learn your transaction, how many transactions to expect every day including volume, currency, location, product id and any other relevant dimension.

 As soon as you experience a drop in payment from a provider, platform or any other parameter we will identify it and ping you.